Finding the perfect ergonomic keyboard for you

 Keyboard Layouts

-You will need one.
+If you lost some keys during this article, you will need a new layout!
 Be warned, though.
 A custom keyboard layout is another rabbit hole.
 While you wait for your order to deliver, I recommend you get started on designing one.
-Afterwards, all that's left to do is flash your firmware.
+Afterwards, all that’s left to do is flash your firmware.
 Here you can see the keymap for my Aurora Sweep:

 I’ll show you how to make your own in my 3-part guide on custom keyboard layouts.